2022 Women's Africa Cup of Nations qualification

-A total of 12 teams qualified to play in the final tournament, including the hosts (Morocco) who qualified automatically.
+Qualification for the 2022 Women's Africa Cup of Nations began with the first round during the week of 18–26 October 2021 and concluded with the second during the week of 14–23 February 2022.
+For the first time in the tournament's history, 12 teams, including hosts (Morocco), qualified to play in the group stages.

 Format

 Qualification ties were to be played on a home-and-away two-legged basis.
-If the aggregate score was tied after the second leg, the away goals rule would be applied, and if still tied, the penalty shoot-out (no extra time) would be used to determine the winner.
+If the aggregate score was tied after the second leg, the away goals rule would be applied, even to the extent of a penalty shoot-out with no extra time played if scores are still tied to determine the winners.

 Draw

-A record total of 44 (out of 54) Confederation of African Football (CAF) member national teams entered the qualifying rounds.
-The draw was held on 10 May 2021 at the CAF headquarters in Cairo, Egypt.
+A record total of 44 out of 54 CAF member national teams entered qualification, whose draw was held on 10 May 2021 at the CAF headquarters in Cairo, Egypt.